 From this legend, the koi has become a popular folklore symbol in Japan, inspiring us to overcome any daunting odds.
 A more esoteric tradition symbolizes the culmination of the ultimate challenge: overcoming the suffering tied to our ego clinging.
 This results in the rising of kundalini energy at the moment of satori, or enlightenment.

 In addition to their spiritual value, the festival’s sacred statues are centuries old, and artistic masterpieces in their own right.

-In 1979 the Koi Yama chōnai commissioned European research on its Gobelin (see Niwatori Boko for more on the Gobelin tapestries).
-The study revealed that the three Gobelins in the Gion Festival are the only known ones extant worldwide depicting scenes from the Trojan War.
+In 1979 the Koi Yama chōnai commissioned European research on its tapestry (see Niwatori Boko for more on these tapestries).
+The Gion Festival boasts three tapestries from a set.
+Research revealed these are the only known examples worldwide depicting scenes from Homer’s The Iliad and the Trojan War.
 Koi Yama’s shows King Priam and Queen Hecuba.

 Furthermore, these tapestries were likely gifts from Pope Paolo V to Daimyō Date Masamune‘s little-known 17th century diplomatic/trade mission to Europe.
 They entered Japan as contraband just as the Tokugawa shōgun closed Japan to limit foreign influence.